An Australian woman is helping save the environment and change the lives of girls in developing nations by selling bamboo sanitary products.

-While many young women in Australia tend to look at their period as an inconvenient but necessary monthly guest, most of us tend to pop a Panadol and get on with it.
+It's easy to look at your period as an inconvenient monthly guest, but even the haters tend to pop a Panadol and get on with it.

-"Instead of using pads and tampons, I used the different methods each day that I'd heard the girls were using.
-So I used newspaper and sponges, and I used a clean, old sock and leaves, and I tried to use bark, but when I pulled it off the tree there were little spider sacks in it!" she told Lifestyle.
+"Instead of using pads and tampons, I used the different methods each day that I'd heard the girls [in Uganda and Sierra Leone] were using.
+I used newspaper and sponges, I used an old sock, and leaves, and I tried to use bark, but when I pulled it off the tree there were little spider sacks in it," she told Lifestyle.